2022 AAAA Materiel Readiness Award for Contribution by a Major Contractor

-M1 Support Services (M1) made outstanding contributions to the material readiness of the U.S. Army Aviation Center of Excellence.
+M1 Support Services (M1) made outstanding contributions to the materiel readiness of the U.S. Army Aviation Center of Excellence.
 M1’s USAACE mission is to “provide quality maintenance and logistics support services for aircraft assigned to the U.S. Army in support of initial entry and graduate aviation training requirements at Ft.
 Rucker, Alabama.”
 The company safely executed a 201,749 flight hour program, involving 575 aircraft in a high OPTEMPO environment where maintenance operations occur 24 hours per day, 7 days per week.
 They managed the equivalent assets of five aviation brigades distributed among five airfields, three centers of operation, dozens of stage fields, and one live fire range—an incredible accomplishment using the equivalent of one “brigade” of employees.
 2020-2021 witnessed strategic level changes to the composition of the USAACE training fleet: 100% divestiture of the TH-67 fleet, 30% reduction of the UH-60L fleet, 21% increase in the AH-64E fleet, and a 27% decrease in the total Initial Entry Rotary Wing fleet size while increasing the IERW Flight Hour Program by 50%.
 M1 responded to the challenge by leading stakeholder collaboration to solve complex interdependent problem sets, committing to continuous improvement initiates, and applying their core value of innovation.
-This focus and dedication identify them as the 2021 AAAA Material Readiness Award for a Contribution by a Major Contractor.
+This focus and dedication identify them as the 2021 AAAA Materiel Readiness Award for a Contribution by a Major Contractor.

-M1 Support Services (M1) made outstanding contributions to the material readiness of the U.S. Army Aviation Center of Excellence (USAACE) at Fort Rucker, AL. One brigade worth of employees maintained five brigades of aircraft (582) that safely flew 210,000 hours.
+M1 Support Services (M1) made outstanding contributions to the materiel readiness of the U.S. Army Aviation Center of Excellence (USAACE) at Fort Rucker, AL. One brigade worth of employees maintained five brigades of aircraft (582) that safely flew 210,000 hours.
 Across all fleets, there were 48,124 more issuable aircraft to fly, the fully mission capable (FMC) rate improved 16%, while the not mission capable-maintenance (NMCM) rate improved 12%, and the issuable aircraft increased 14 aircraft per sortie.
 M1 University trained hundreds of employees on technical skills to improve maintenance productivity.
 Aircraft Notebook (ACN) issues of scalability to meet Ft.
 Rucker OPTEMO and fleet density and outages associated with .mil network reliance were minimized.

-The National Logistics Qualification Office recognized M1’s National Maintenance Program (NMP) as “Best-in Class” Quality Management System and the company received the Army Material Command Large Supply Support Activity Supply Excellence Award.
+The National Logistics Qualification Office recognized M1’s National Maintenance Program (NMP) as “Best-in Class” Quality Management System and the company received the Army Materiel Command Large Supply Support Activity Supply Excellence Award.
 M1 operated and shared “best practices” of the first Mobile Flexible Engine Diagnostics system, accelerating learning for 22 Army Aviation units; and designed and manufactured over 8,000 COVID-19 face masks in 1 ½ weeks to ensure USAACE force protection.
-M1’s accomplishments have earned them the 2020 AAAA Material Readiness Award for Contribution by a Major Contractor.
+M1’s accomplishments have earned them the 2020 AAAA Materiel Readiness Award for Contribution by a Major Contractor.

 2018 Flying Training Awards